About KHA

 • Exploratory Learning Programs (ELPs) held on Fridays.
 ELPs are special classes held for the last hour of the school day on Fridays.
 They allow students the opportunity to interact with other students and teachers across the school and to choose an area of interest to learn about that may not normally be taught in a regular classroom.
 Recent ELPs that have been offered include Line Dancing, Harry Potter Club, Cooking, Board Games, Soccer, Yoga, Sewing, Karate, Gardening, Team Sports, Sensory Play, Bird Watching, and much more.
 ELP offerings change throughout the school year.

-• KHA Kares Club offers before and after school care from 7:45-8:30 and 3:30-5:30 right at KHA.
-The mission of this Program is not only to provide childcare, but to also provide a safe, enjoyable atmosphere to students at the end of the school day.
-On a daily basis, students are provided with a healthy snack, a block of time to play (indoors/outdoors, as the weather permits), and a block of time to focus on homework, if applicable.
-See more in KHA Parents section.
+• KHA Kares Club offers before school care right at KHA.
+The mission of this Program is not only to provide childcare, but to also provide a safe, enjoyable atmosphere to students at the beginning of the school day.
+KHA also offers an after school program through the local YMCA.
+More information about before and after school programs see the Lunch and Kares Club tab.

 Literacy & English Language Arts

-Literacy/English Language Arts at Kingston Hill Academy focuses on providing high-quality instruction, identifying reading difficulties and developing literacy skills so that students may become life-long readers.
+Literacy/English Language Arts at KHA focuses on providing high-quality instruction, identifying potential reading difficulties, and developing literacy skills so that students may become life-long readers.
+Descriptions of the programs we use are below.

 Mathematics